 Dates of Service: 6/17/1810 - 7/1/1812, 7/1/1812 - 2/1813

 Death Date: 1/1820

 Madison’s parents died when he was young, but Commodore Edward Preble looked after him.
-He served almost 14 months aboard Constitution and John Adams as a boy before obtaining his midshipman’s warrant in June 1804.
+He served almost 14 months aboard USS Constitution and USS John Adams as a boy before obtaining his midshipman’s warrant in June 1804.
 Preble placed him in school and used Madison’s pay “to help defray educational costs.”